heinnurmhanna/Employee-Attrition-Analysis-Across-Organizational-Management-Levels/README.md

 | 19  | Executive leadership                               | 3               | 25              | 4.00                   |
 | 20  | Executive leadership                               | 4               | 18              | 5.56                   |

-The results show a consistent pattern where lower job satisfaction is associated with higher attrition, but the strength of this relationship differs by management level.
+The clearest negative relationship between job satisfaction and attrition appears among entry-level employees.
+At higher management levels, the pattern is weaker and less consistent.

 - **Entry-level employees**: Attrition is very high at low satisfaction (38.68%) and decreases steadily to 17.96% at the highest satisfaction level.
 This indicates that job satisfaction is a key driver of turnover at the lowest organizational level.
 - **Junior specialists**: Attrition is lower overall, ranging from 12.75% (low satisfaction) to 5.23% (high satisfaction).
 The relationship exists but is less pronounced.